 Bikes can be rented from just about every hotel on all three of the Gili Islands.
 As mentioned, since there are no motor vehicles on the islands, the bikes are a great way to get around.
 You can take it to your favorite yoga class or restaurant on the other side of the island.
 Better yet, ride it all the way around the island to get a full tour!
 But be careful if you’re riding all the way around because the trail often turns into deep sand and you might have to get off and walk the bike for part of the way.

 Mount Rinjani is a famous volcano on Lombok, the nearby mainland.
 Treks can be arranged from all three of the Gilis or you can head to the mainland by yourself to find a cheaper option.
 Hiking to the top of this beautiful mountain takes a few days and require camping at least one or two nights so plan accordingly.
 The trekking up to Mt.
 Rinjani is hard but is definitely worth it!
+If you’re interested in going on a Rinjani tour, you can check this one out.

 So maybe you’ve enjoyed all the other activities I recommended and are looking for something else to do.
 You’re on a tropical island in the sun- go sunbathing!
 What else do you need?
 Last but not the least, don’t forget to sit back, relax and enjoy the beautiful tropical beaches that the Gili Islands have to offer!